enspiral-dev-academy/tdc-rails/week02/slice02/pass01/README.md

 Looks like it did.
 And now we can get the About Us page URL or path using the "about" prefix:

+(Note: We'll be using these in our views and controllers.
+Please don't type these into the terminal!)

 ```ruby
 about_path # returns /about